 There are many choices of mouth guards.
 Please refer to a related article about your best options for teeth grinding.

+Another common cause of tooth sensitivity is from use of teeth whitening products.
+By using dentist recommended products, you can safely whiten your teeth with minimal sensitivity.
 Any sensitivity caused by whitening treatments is usually reversed as soon as the whitening process is stopped.

 However, this can still be an annoyance.
 You can brush with a desensitizing product mentioned earlier for 1-2 weeks prior to whitening to lessen the chance of tooth sensitivity from whitening treatments.

 Tooth sensitivity is a very common problem that affects many people.
 When you have symptoms of this condition, you should be examined by your dental professional to rule out any dental problems.